solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 ## Importing
-This package is supposed to be imported into OpenSesame directly, through the *OSWeb & JATOS control panel* (This currently only seems to function on MacOS).
+This package is supposed to be imported into OpenSesame directly, through the `OSWeb & JATOS control panel` (This currently only seems to function on MacOS).
 Under external libraries add the following:
 ```
 https://solo-fsw-projects.github.io/solo-fsw-opensesame_resizing/os_resizing_plugin/os_resizing.js
 ```
-**OR** create a new '*inline_javascript*' block in the experiment block of your experiment.
-In the '*prepare*' tab, copy the following:
+**OR** create a new `inline_javascript` block in the experiment block of your experiment.
+In the `prepare` tab, copy the following:
 ```
 var script = document.createElement('script');
 script.src = "https://solo-fsw-projects.github.io/solo-fsw-opensesame_resizing/os_resizing_plugin/os_resizing.js";